James Toft was born on 1 March 1768, in England, according to his convict records.

 William Mannix appears on the 1819 NSW Land and Stock, Census and Population books.
 He is farming wheat, maize, barley, oats, potatoes and other crops, and has 43 cattle and 35 sheep.

-In the 1822 NSW Muster she was still living with William Mannix, and is raising his two daughters from his previous marriage (to Hannah), Elizabeth aged 6 and Jane aged 8.
+In the 1822 NSW Muster she was still living with William Mannix, and is raising their two daughters, Elizabeth aged 6 and Jane aged 8.
 She is described as “Mrs Elizabeth Mannix”, but she did not officially marry him until 1835 when she was about 55 years old.

 In the 1823 population books for NSW she is described as living in Molles Main, Minto, NSW.
 She is listed with her daughter Sarah, Elizabeth and Ann who are described as ‘came free’ on the Broxenbury.
 Even all four of them are listed under Toft, there is a notation saying they are daughters to Mrs Mannix.